About the course

 Interviews are normally held as part of the admissions process.

 Applicants who appear, from the material they submit, to be suitable for the course will be invited to interview.
-Interviewers will normally be conducted in person by the Course Director and another academic from the Department for Continuing Education.
+Interviews will normally be conducted in person by the Course Director and another academic from the Department for Continuing Education.
 The interview will seek to resolve any questions arising from the application, to explore prior educational or other experience, prior interest in the subject, and motivation, and to assess the applicants’ ability to communicate orally.
 Interviewers will also seek to ensure that applicants have a full understanding of the workload and implications of embarking on the course.